ArmandPhilippot/apeu/README.md

 ### Writing templates for collection pages

-Instead of using directly the `getCollection` helper from Astro, you should use the `queryCollection` helper declared in this project.
+Instead of using directly the `getCollection` helper from Astro, you should use the `queryCollection` helper defined in this project.
 This function helps you query a collection with filters, offset and ordering. `queryCollection` will also resolves every references!

 **DO:**